Hornetlabs/synchdb-docs/docs/en/user-guide/quick_start.md

 ---
 # Quick Start Guide

 It is very simple to start using SynchDB to perform data replication from heterogeneous databases to PostgreSQL given that you have the correct connection information to your heterogeneous databases.
+Make sure you have already done the installation steps described [here](https://docs.synchdb.com/user-guide/installation/)

-## Install SynchDB Extension
+## **Create SynchDB Extension**

 SynchDB extension requires pgcrypto to encrypt certain sensitive credential data.
 Please make sure it is installed prior to installing SynchDB.
 Alternatively, you can include `CASCADE` clause in `CREATE EXTENSION` to automatically install dependencies:

 ```sql
 CREATE EXTENSION synchdb CASCADE;
 ```

-## Create a Connector
+## **Create a Connector**

 This can be done with utility SQL function `synchdb_add_conninfo()`.

 synchdb_add_conninfo takes these arguments: